-7 Business analysts ii. ii. i.
-Experience: 5 years in research experience, including the ability to collect, analyze using statistical software and data analysis tools (R, STATA, SPSS, Python, MS excel), and synthesize information from various sources.
-Skills: proficiency in hypothesis development, data visualization, reporting and technical proficiency in statistical software.
-Education: Bachelor's Degree Business, Information Technology, or a related discipline.
-Experience: 5 years of demonstrated experience in business process analysis, requirements gathering user stories and acceptance criteria definition, reporting and documentation. iii.
-Skills: Proficiency in business intelligence, sector analysis, financial analysis and business modelling.
-8 Programme i.
-Education: An undergraduate degree in the areas of Commerce, Management Business Administration, Economics, Management, International Expert Trade Policy, International Customs Law and Administration or related field Programme Management certification will be an added advantage. ii.
-Experience: 7 years experience in areas of project design, mobilization, implementation, monitoring and evaluation. iii.
+iii.
+Skills: Strong educational and training skills, including curriculum development, teaching, and the ability to measure training effectiveness.
+LOT 8 Standards and SPS i.
+Education: Bachelor's degree in economics, Agriculture, International Research Assistant Trade, Statistics, or a related discipline; ii.
+Experience: 5 years in research experience in Standards and SPS measures, including the ability to collect, analyze using statistical software and data analysis tools (R, STATA, SPSS, Python, MS excel), and synthesize information from various sources. x.
+Demonstrate understanding/involvement in the work of WTO SPS or TBT Committee and work of international SPS and TBT standard setting organizations (ISSOs)- mainly ISO, Codex and IPPC. iii.
+Skills: proficiency in hypothesis development, data visualization, 107.0 B reporting and technical proficiency in statistical software.
+LOT 9 Programme i.
+Education: An undergraduate degree in the areas of Commerce, Management Expert Business Administration, Economics, Management, International Trade Policy, International Customs Law and Administration or related field :: Programme Management certification will be an added advantage.
+Experience: 7 years experience in areas of project design, mobilization, ii. implementation, monitoring and evaluation. iii.
 Skills: Proficiency in analysis of critical and complex processes, budget control, financial reporting, stakeholder management and risk identification and mitigation.
-A mastery of project management tools 9 Communications i. and methodologies with industry specific knowledge is also essential.
-9 l.
-Education: A bachelor's degree in communications, public relations, journalism or related field.
-Specialist ii.
-Experience: 7 years experience working with various communications tools and platforms such as social media management software, content management systems, graphic design software and analytics tools.
-Experience in story telling, content strategy and content creation. iii.
-Skills: Proficiency in strategic and tactical communication both for an internal and external audience with specific emphasis on research, analysis and visual communication i.e graphic design and presentation.
-Experience in storytelling, data visualization and media training iv.
-Understanding of scientific communication with focus on agriculture and trade, competencies of inclusion and diversity are an added advantage.
-Proficiency in spoken and written French is an added advantage

-10 Rapporteur i.
-Education: A bachelor's degree in communications, public relations, or any other relevant field ii.
-Experience: 7 years experience working in report writing and facilitation of meetings. iii.
+A mastery of project management tools and methodologies with industry specific knowledge is also essential.
+LOT 10 Rapporteur i.
+Education: A bachelor's degree in communications, public relations, or ii. any other relevant field Experience: 7 years experience working in scientific report writing and 11. facilitation of meetings. iii.
 Skills: Proficiency in listening, note taking, critical thinking, analytical and writing skills.
 Maintain confidentiality and adaptable.
 Understanding of scientific communication with focus on agriculture and trade, competencies of inclusion and diversity are an added advantage Understanding of scientific communication with focus on agriculture and trade, competencies of inclusion and diversity are an added advantage. iv.
 Proficiency in spoken and written French is an added advantage